 Stressors: Order, Duration, Frequency & Intensity — Innovation Summit 2025 (Group 2)

-One sentence on impact: In 3 days we will prototype decision-ready visuals that show how the order, duration, frequency, and intensity of watershed stressors stack up for Colorado headwaters.
+One sentence on impact: In 3 days we will determine a workflow to evaluate how the order, duration, frequency, and intensity of disturbances affect the likelihood of regime shifts from forests to nonforests.

 About this site: This public log captures our Innovation Summit sprint.
 Update it directly in GitHub (open a file → ✏️ → Commit changes) so the homepage always reflects the latest thinking.